Short-Term Disability After an Ohio Car Accident

-Some car accidents can lead to long-term disabilities that leave victims with a lifetime of treatments, therapy, and pain.
+Some car accidents leave victims with a lifetime of treatments, therapy, and pain.
 Other car accidents, however, can cause serious short-term injuries and illnesses that only last for several months.

 Even car accident victims who face a short-term medical issue can lose out on income because they are unable to work.
 However, these individuals may be able to recover short-term disability benefits after an Ohio car accident.

 A short-term disability policy is designed to provide an employee a percentage of their salary for a particular time frame if they are sick, injured, and unable to perform their job duties.
-In most cases, it pays approximately 40 to 60 percent of an employee’s weekly gross income.
+In most cases, it pays approximately 40 to 60% of an employee’s weekly gross income.

 In most cases, employees must use sick days before their short-term disability kicks in if their conditions keep them out of work for an extended time frame.
 If an employee still cannot work after their coverage period is over, a long-term or permanent disability plan will take effect.